eric-p-hutchins/code-dream/README.md

   output in memory somehow instead of littering the actual source code directory with .txt files

-* Be able to run from other locations than the source directory

-    * Properly search for highlight.el and the font from the program directory instead of assuming it's in the working directory

-* Support a proper install (via `make install`) so that highlight.el goes in /usr/share (or equivalent) and code-dream knows where it is

 * Support proper list of file suffixes for directory searching instead of just .c, .h, and .java